 Additionally, rule No. 6, which may seem relatively straightforward in comparison to others (“having been convicted of a felony”), has a wide number of variations in the states.
 One particular point of disagreement among the states is how to handle felony convictions for driving under the influence (DUI) or its close relative, driving while intoxicated (DWI).
 In all states, third offenses for DUI reach the level of felony.
 Some states, however, exempt this particular felony from consideration in the status of insurance licenses.
 Other times, states implement extended waiting periods or require explanations and proof that you’re working to change your habits when it comes to DUI and DWI convictions.
 Additionally, while the model legislation calls out felony convictions, often carriers or states require explanations for arrests or charges.

 As we said earlier, not all states follow these rules to the tee, and even those who do have variations, so the way a state like California, which is notorious for its heavy regulations, handles license violations will certainly differ from a state such as Kansas, which often takes a looser approach (although Kansas itself adds two more provisions to the 14 outlined in the NAIC’s model legislation).

-Regardless of how clear and easy to understand any set of rules is on the subject, agents, agencies, MGAs, and carriers want to be sure everyone in their distribution pipeline is operating in good faith and in compliance with all applicable laws and regulations.
+Regardless of how clear and easy to understand any set of rules is on the subject, agents, brokers, producers, agencies, MGAs, and carriers want to be sure everyone in their distribution pipeline is operating in good faith and in compliance with all applicable laws and regulations.
 The aphorism “one bad apple can spoil the whole bunch” is super-appropriate as it pertains to insurance; one person acting outside of the law can have far-reaching consequences.